Champ (folklore): Cultural importance to New York and Vermont

 The Champ legend has become a revenue-generating attraction.
 For example, the village of Port Henry, New York, has erected a giant model of Champ and holds "Champ Day" on the first Saturday of every August.
 As the mascot of Vermont's baseball team, the Vermont Lake Monsters, Champ became more prominent after the team was renamed from the Vermont Expos following the 2005 season.
 Champ has been the primary attraction of the former Minor League Baseball team since their inception, and continues to serve as the Futures Collegiate Baseball League team's mascot.
 This mascot version of Champ appears as a special guest at various charitable and other functions throughout Vermont.
 Several nearby establishments, including a car wash, use images of Champ as a logo.

-In 2022, it was reported that a feature dramatic film, Lucy and the Lake Monster, was in the works about a young orphan girl and her grandfather looking for Champ.
+In 2022, media reported that a feature film, Lucy and the Lake Monster, was in the works about a young orphan girl and her grandfather looking for Champ, the film being based on a children's book with the same title.

 The production filmed in Port Henry, New York and in various locations around Lake Champlain's Bulwagga Bay in July and August, 2022.
+Newspapers in the Lake Champlain region reported the film finished in 2024, and premiered in the Lake Champlain region in September, 2024.
+As of 2025, the film has garnered multiple awards on the film festival circuit.

+Champ's existence serves as a backdrop for Joseph A. Citro's novel "Dark Twilight" (1991).

+Champ is mentioned as being an example of a monster inhabiting Lake Champlain in the X-Files episode titled “Quagmire” in which characters hunt an animal believed to be an ‘aquatic dinosaur’.